1916 Irondale earthquake: Threat

 Damage from the magnitude 7.3 1886 Charleston earthquake.
 An earthquake of similar size could today have a catastrophic impact.

-The United States Geological Survey at the Center for Earthquake Research and Information (CERI) at the University of Memphis, along with a seismic station in Birmingham which is part of the Advanced National Seismic System facilitate monitoring of inter-state earthquakes, which tend to be moderate and often originate in the NMSZ and other, smaller fault zones.
+The United States Geological Survey at the Center for Earthquake Research and Information (CERI) at the University of Memphis, along with a seismic station in Birmingham which is part of the Advanced National Seismic System facilitate monitoring of earthquakes in Alabama.

 Andrew Goodlife, a professor of geological sciences at the University of Alabama, believes the state is at "high" risk from earthquakes.
 He claims that "If there is an earthquake in one of the zone areas, North Alabama is certainly going to feel it.
 There's going to be damage and some perhaps major.
 If one occurred in the zone close to Memphis, it would be devastating because buildings are not made to withstand earthquakes.
 Places like San Francisco are aware of earthquake risks and structures are built to withstand them."
 By his definition, the state's earthquakes are "insignificant".
 Emergency planner Bill Thomison feels skeptical about a major earthquake, stating, "I don't believe there are any major faults (interface of rocks) here.
 It depends on the magnitude of the earthquake and the Richter scale.
 You could have a No. 4 (magnitude) earthquake in California and not damage anything, but the same type in New York could be devastating because the building codes don't factor in earthquakes."

 The impact of the 1916 earthquake was minor, but if a similarly sized earthquake were to occur, damage could be extensive.
 A 2007 United States Geological Survey study estimates that up to $1 billion in damage might result should a fairly powerful earthquake occur in a heavily populated area.
 Considering building codes, soil types, and population numbers from the 2000 United States census, it estimates 26 buildings destroyed, 3,300 structures damaged, and several deaths.